Business and Estate Planning law firm. Established in February 2020. 125+ 5-star reviews. Offices in San Antonio and San Marcos, Texas.

 If A wills property in fee to B, this is valid.
 The fee interest vests upon A’s death.

 If A wills property to B for B’s life, then in fee to C, this is valid.
 B is alive, and the fee interest to C will vest at the time of B’s death (who is alive at the creation of the interest).

 On the other hand, if A wills property to B for B’s life, then to B’s children for their lives, then to C’s heirs at law, the bequest to C’s children will fail because it could vest after 21 years from a life in being at its creation (suppose that B does not have children at the time of A’s death).

 There are some good policy reasons for the Rule Against Perpetuities.
 For example, it is against public policy to allow excessive “dead hand control” by long-deceased grantors from many generations ago.
 We want to promote the free use, allocation, and reallocation of capital and property among the members of society, and allowing perpetual restrictions would frustrate this and reduce overall utility.
 After all, why should we honor the instructions and limitations on a trust drafted by someone who lived in 1820?

 If you’re confused, don’t sweat it.
-First, you’re in good company – generations of law students have also been confused by the Rule Against Perpetuities.
+First, you’re in good company – generations of law students have also been confused and frustrated by seemingly arcane legal doctrine of the Rule Against Perpetuities.
 Second, Texas has your back, and has passed a law MASSIVELY SIMPLIFYING the Rule Against Perpetuities.